 Online Entomology Colleges and Courses

 Entomology is another name for the study of bugs, and online courses in this subject are available in graduate degree or certificate programs.
 Read on to learn more about what programs entail and typical classes.
 Get tips on how to choose a school, too.
-Schools offering Biology degrees can also be found in these popular choices.

-What Online Entomology Programs are Available?
+What Online Entomology Programs Are Available?

 Post-baccalaureate certificate programs are also available online.
 Designed for students in the turfgrass management, landscaping and agricultural fields, these programs take about 15 credit hours to complete.
 Coursework emphasizes landscape or urban pest management.